 - Avoid “apply everywhere” approach

-In 2026, banks analyse enquiry patterns, not just numbers.
+In 2026, banks analyze inquiry patterns, not just numbers.

 5. Check Your CIBIL Report for Errors (Very Common in our country)